elastos/Elastos.Hive.Swift.SDK/README.md

 You can alse run an individual test method by clicking its diamond, either in the Test navigator or in the gutter.

-When all the tests succeed, the diamonds will turn green and show check marks.
+When all the tests succeed, the diamonds will turn green and show checkmarks.

 ## CocoaPods

 ###  Pod install
-The distribution would be published to CocoaPods platform.
-So, the simple way to use **ElastosHiveSDK.framework** is just to add the following line to your **Podfile**:
+The distribution would be published to the CocoaPods platform.
+So, the simple way to use **ElastosHiveSDK.framework** is to add the following line to your **Podfile**:

 ```
 $ pod 'ElastosHiveSDK'